Cohen & Steers Limited Duration Preferred and Income Fund, Inc. Declares Monthly Dividend of $0.13 (NYSE:LDP)

-Cohen & Steers Limited Duration Preferred and Income Fund, Inc. (NYSE:LDP – Get Free Report) announced a monthly dividend on Wednesday, October 2nd, Wall Street Journal reports.
-Stockholders of record on Tuesday, November 12th will be given a dividend of 0.131 per share on Friday, November 29th.
-This represents a $1.57 annualized dividend and a dividend yield of 7.21%.
-The ex-dividend date is Tuesday, November 12th.
+Cohen & Steers Limited Duration Preferred and Income Fund, Inc. (NYSE:LDP – Get Free Report) declared a monthly dividend on Monday, September 30th, NASDAQ reports.
+Investors of record on Tuesday, October 15th will be paid a dividend of 0.131 per share on Thursday, October 31st.
+This represents a $1.57 annualized dividend and a yield of 7.21%.
+The ex-dividend date of this dividend is Tuesday, October 15th.

 - Five stocks we like better than Cohen & Steers Limited Duration Preferred and Income Fund